jameslawler/notes/docs/portuguese/verbs/irregular/vir.md

 1. De onde você vem?
 Where do you come from?
 2. Aonde você vai amanhã?
 Where are you going tomorrow?
-3. De onde vem sua celebridade favorita?
+3. De onde vem a sua celebridade favorita?
 Where does your favourite celebrity come from?